Prinzhorn/skrollr-stylesheets/README.md

 _\*mind blown\*_

-And of course you can use all the things you already love about SASS as well.
+And of course you can use all the things you already love about Sass as well.

 Limitations